Everyone knows what a product description is.

 My advice would be to focus on the simplest improvements first, which will almost always be your copy.
 When your schedule, budget, or both allow, you can go back and take new pictures or even add videos.
 You can add product reviews and launch an initiative to have former customers come back and leave them.

 For now, start with the product descriptions that need your help the most and focus on copy.

 If my advice from Section 1 applies, change your copy so it differs from what the manufacturer is saying.
 Use bullet points to highlight your products’ features and dial them in to your customers’ pain points.
 Cut up the rest of your copy so it’s easy to scan and look for opportunities to add keywords youknowyour market uses when they turn to Google.

 Doing this thousands of times will still be a challenge, but it’ll become much easier as you start to see positive results from your efforts.

-Treat Product Descriptions as the Most Important Copy on Your Site
+How to Write Product Descriptions: Treat Them Like the Most Important Copy on Your Site

 Well, if you’ve made it this far, I can probably assume you already know that product descriptions are extremely important.

 However, as I just touched on, I know that going through all of them and writing new descriptions based on this advice can seem overwhelming.

 Start where it makes the most sense for your company.
 That may mean literally doing nothing more than adding SEO keywords to each product description.
 Great!
 That “small” change is going to have a huge effect over time.